acep-uaf/WEC-Grid/docs/examples/data/grid-models.md

 # Grid Models

-WEC-Grid includes several IEEE standard test systems that provide well-characterized power grid models for research and validation.
+WEC-Grid includes several IEEE standard test systems that provide well-characterized power grid models for research and validation studies.

-## Available Models

 ### IEEE 14-Bus System
 - **Description**: Simple approximation of the American Electric Power system as of February 1962 with 14 buses, 5 generators, 17 lines, 11 loads, and 3 transformers.
 Does not include line limits and has low base voltages compared to modern systems.